 This screenshot shows the settings which are available for a Forum activity.

-- The student must start at least one discussion in the forum
+- Start at least one discussion in the forum

-- The student must respond at least twice to other students’ posts in the forum
+- Respond at least twice to other students’ posts in the forum

 - It is expected that 1 and 2 will have been done by this date

 Don’t forget about the manual completion option